Can I Learn How to Paint Good Art?

 Use the rule of thirds for composition.The focal point is the subject.

-The viewer's eyes are automatically drawn to the lighthouse, the main subject.
+In this painting the viewer's eyes are automatically drawn to the lighthouse.

-Many artists use the rule of thirds, as an easy way to position their subject, the focal point of their paintings.
+Many artists use the rule of thirds, as an easy way to position the subject of their paintings.

 It automatically creates a balanced, interesting composition.